paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 }
 ```

-The static methods will be active for any items of that class unless a per-instance invocation overrides them.
+The static methods are active for any items of that class unless a per-instance invocation overrides them.

 Inherited methods are be active for any items of that class unless a per-instance or static invocation override them.